 - When children are frequently absent, or they have low attendance over time, you will follow our attendance procedures.
 These are a supportive measure and school will ask you to attend a meeting in school where we can see how school could support you to improve your child’s attendance.

 - If attendance does not improve after support we may refer you to the Cluster Attendance Team.
 You will be notified of this.
 Failure to comply with the expectations set out by the Cluster Attendance Team may result in further action, or court prosecution.

 Grant for leave of absence is only given in very exceptional circumstances.

 The school term dates are published a year in advance and therefore we do not support or authorise parents taking their child out of school during term time.
 If a family feels leave in term time is unavoidable, a Grant of Leave of Absence (in very exceptional circumstances) must be completed at least two weeks prior to the leave date.
-This can be obtained by writing to the Head teacher, via the School Office.
+This can be obtained by writing to the Principal, via the School Office.